-Applying to the School of Education, Health Professions & Human Development
+Applying to the College of Education & Health Professions

 You know what you want for your future, you’ve done the research, and you’ve got that degree path in mind.
 You’re all set to start your application—just don’t forget to apply to both UHV and your chosen degree program.

-School of Education, Health Professions, and Human Development programs are considered professional programs.
+College of Education & Health Professions programs are considered professional programs.
 Many of them have admission requirements outside of, or in addition to, the University of Houston–Victoria’s standard admission requirements.
 Consequently, you’ll need to make sure you submit your UHV application as well as follow the application procedures required by your degree program.

 If you’re interested in teacher education, whether elementary or secondary, the first thing you should do is contact the Educator Preparation Office (EPO).
 The EPO staff can answer your questions and guide you through the process of applying to a program.